hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 ### The Problems Summarised
 We have two problems to solve:

-1. IMDG instances need to be told which machines host other instances, but we don't know the machine names in advance.
+1. IMDG can't be pre-configured for hosts that are built at run-time.

 2. Data mirror copies need to be placed on machines that won't fail together.